-The Works for Queensland (W4Q) program is a $400 million funding program to support local governments outside of South East Queensland to undertake job-creating maintenance and minor infrastructure projects.
-In 2016–17, $200 million was allocated to 65 councils.
-An additional $200 million was allocated to councils for 2017–19.
+The Works for Queensland (W4Q) program is now a $600 million funding program supporting local governments outside of South East Queensland to undertake job-creating maintenance and minor infrastructure projects. $200 million was allocated to 65 councils for 2016–17, with a further $200 million for 2017–19.
+An additional $200 million is approved for allocation to 65 councils until 2020–21.

 The 2017–19 Local Government Grants and Subsidies Program (LGGSP) aims to support local governments to meet the needs of their community by supporting the delivery of priority capital infrastructure projects.